About The Balanced Runner | About Jae Gruenke | About the Feldenkrais Method

 Jae Gruenke, GCFP

 Jae has been a member of the Feldenkrais Guild of North America since 1999 and the United Kingdom since 2011, and was an ACE-certified personal trainer from 1999-2012.
-As a Assistant Clinical Professor in the Physical Therapy Program at SUNY Downstate Medical center in New York City she helped develop a pilot study into the effects of the Feldenkrais Method on running economy.
+As a Assistant Clinical Professor in the Physical Therapy Program at SUNY Downstate Medical center in New York City she helped develop an (unpublished) pilot study on the effects of the Feldenkrais Method on running economy.

 She graduated from Williams College in 1992 where she majored in literary studies and cross-enrolled at Bennington College to study modern dance.
 Working as a professional dancer from 1992-2003, she performed with a number of New York City-based companies, and at the time of her retirement from dance in 2003 she was a senior company member of Sarah Skaggs Dance.